 2: From the Top menu, go to GO > GO TO FOLDER.

 3: Move to Hosts files location type in the text box:

 Step 4: Double-click on the file named hosts.
 The file will be open in the text editor.

 Step 5: Inside the hosts file, you can edit after broadcasthost.

 How to Save Hosts File on Mac Using Keyboard Shortcuts?

 Here I redirected my Twitter account to another website IP for my Mac only.
-Not work on other Mac.
+It does not work on other Mac.
 Before Edit the file, you have to make a new copy of the host file, and changes will be saved to a new copy.
-Then you have to replace that new file with the original file manually.
+Then, you must manually replace that new file with the original one.
 Due to privacy reasons, you can’t make changes directly on the original hosts file.

 To Exit or Save,

-Control + X to Exit and Press Y key to Save in hosts file. and Tap on Return or Enter Button.
-[Play Below video to Learn on my Mac’s screen]
+Control + X to Exit and Press Y key to Save in the host file.
+Tap on Return or Enter Button.
+[Play the video below to Learn on my Mac’s screen]

 That’s it.
 Nothing else.
-Want more help on Edit hosts to file on macOS Monterey, Catalina, Mojave, EI Capitan, Yosemite, or OS X Server.
-Could you share with me the comment?
+Want more help on Edit hosts to file on macOS Sonoma, Ventura, Monterey, Catalina, Mojave, EI Capitan, Yosemite, or OS X Server?
+Could you share it with me?